uillinois-community/gitForCourses/README.md

 - Adding someone to an organization or repository sends them an email.
 That might be unexpected.
     - Early provisioning is smart from a course perspective, but might trigger the students to respond or think they need to respond before the course is ready.
 - force pushing, i.e. rewriting git history, should be disabled for student repositories.
 This is especially true if grading is done based on timestamps from the git log.
+- GitHub Enterprise supports disabling 'force pushes' for repositories or organizations.
+That is, not letting the user rewrite git history by pushing without a proper merge.
+-- At the moment, this is a GitHub Enterprise admin configuration and isn't toggeable by the organization or repo admin.

 ## Dave opinion